 - Awareness campaigns about health threatening activities including: Smoking, Over-eating, Alcohol consumption, Contamination with poisons: lead; Joint damage from over-exercise;

-- Research, monitoring and control of disease agents, processes and vectors by agencies including the CDC.
+- Research, monitoring and control of: disease agents, reservoir and amplifier hosts, spillover and other processes, and vectors; by agencies including the CDC.

 - Monitoring of the public's health by institutes including the NIH.
 This includes screening for cancer & heart disease.

 - Development, deployment and maintenance of infrastructure including: sewers, water plants and pipes.